riggs9162/vanguard/README.md

 ## License

 Vanguard is open-source software, distributed under the **MIT License**.
 You are free to use, modify, and distribute it, as long as the original copyright notice and license are included.

----

-Feel free to modify and expand upon this as per your specific needs!